FitSNAP/FitSNAP/README.md

 the Python package `mpi4py`.
 If installing mpi4py with a Python package manager, we recommend using pip over conda as pip will auto-configure your package to your system's defaut MPI version (usually what you used to build LAMMPS).
-* [Optional] For atomic cluster expansion (ACE) capabilities, build LAMMPS with the ML-PACE package, along with the `compute_pace` files from [https://github.com/jmgoff/lammps-user-pace](https://github.com/jmgoff/lammps-user-pace)

 #### Quick install (minimal working environment) using Conda: